OfficeDev/office-js-docs-pr/docs/reference/manifest/action.md

 ---
 title: Action element in the manifest file
-description: This element specifies the action to perform when the user selects a button or menu control. ms.date: 06/08/2021 ms.localizationpriority: medium
+description: This element specifies the action to perform when the user selects a button or menu control. ms.date: 02/04/2022 ms.localizationpriority: medium
 ---

 # Action element

-Specifies the action to perform when the user selects a  [Button](control.md#button-control) or [Menu](control.md#menu-dropdown-button-controls) control.
+Specifies the action to perform when the user selects a [Button control](control-button.md) or [Menu control](control-menu.md).

 ## Attributes